Essential concepts for managing Xanthomonas in begonia — Part 2

 Sanitation

-• Wash hands frequently or use disposable gloves.
+- Wash hands frequently or use disposable gloves when handling plants.

-• Use disinfectant products to sanitize any areas where infected plants have been residing (floors, benches, walls, etc.).
+- Use disinfectant products to sanitize areas where infected plants had been growing (floors, benches, walls, etc.).

-• Consider replacing the black weed mat after a disease outbreak.
+- Consider replacing the weed mat after a Xanthomonas outbreak.

 Chemical disease management

-There are products available that can help protect healthy plants from infection, many of which are included in the 2018 Greenhouse Disease Recommendations by Mary Hausbeck, Michigan State University plant pathologist.
-You may notice that all the products listed for bacterial disease control contain copper as an active ingredient.
-It's an indication that we do not have a lot of chemical tools to manage bacterial pathogens.
-Bacteria can become resistant to copper, which is more likely to happen with multiple treatments, so be judicious when considering repeated applications.
+There are products available that can help protect healthy plants from infection, many of which are included in the Greenhouse Disease Management Guide by Mary Hausbeck, PhD, a plant pathologist at Michigan State University.
+Products listed for bacterial disease control contain copper as an active ingredient.
+Bacteria may be resistant to copper, so it is important to integrate cultural strategies with copper application.

-Copper-based products vary in their formulations.
-When choosing a product, take note of the amount of active ingredient, the restricted-entry interval (REI), personal protective equipment (PPE) requirements and any crop tolerance information included on each product label.
-Sensitivity to copper can vary between plant species and cultivars.
-Test any unfamiliar products on a small number of plants and check them one to two weeks later for phytotoxicity and visible residue that may affect crop marketability.
+Copper-based products vary in their formulations and percentage of copper.
+When choosing a product, take note of the restricted-entry interval (REI), personal protective equipment (PPE) requirements, and crop tolerance information included on the product label.
+Test any unfamiliar products on a small number of plants to assess the visible residue that may affect crop marketability.

-In Part 3 of this article series, we will present some scenarios in a question-and-answer format and help you rogue through the crop to minimize losses.
+Part 3 will present some scenarios in a question-and-answer format and help you rogue through the crop to minimize losses.

-As always, contact a member of the MSU Extension floriculture team for additional information and technical assistance.
+Contact a member of the Michigan State University Extension floriculture team for additional information and technical assistance.